biocatiit/website/content/scihi/2002_atp_synthase.rst

                 domain of b\ :sub:`2`, derived from the crystal structure of the b\ :sub:`62-122` monomer and SAXS of the solution dimer, is shown to the right of the ATP synthase holoenzyme.
-The alanines that define the undecad repeat, characteristic of a right-handed coiledcoil, are in green.
+The alanines that define the undecad repeat, characteristic of a right-handed coiled coil, are in green.

     .. -------------------------------------------------------------------------